Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Intractability of Stabbing Number 4 or More

-The polygon $ P ( \formula ) $ consists of \emph{variable gadgets} (drawn inside the variable rectangles), \emph{split gadgets} (drawn above and/or below the variable gadgets and still inside the variable rectangles), and \emph{clause gadgets} (drawn inside the clause rectangles).
-Crucial to our construction are \emph{forcer gadgets}, indicated by a square labeled F in Figure~\ref{fig:fullGadgetStabbingN4}(a) and shown in detail in Figure~\ref{fig:fullGadgetStabbingN4}(b).
-A forcer gadget is designed to force the presence (in any conforming partition with stabbing number at most~$ 4 $) of a certain pair of reflex segments in the pixel to which it is attached.
+\subparagraph{Gadgets.} Our reduction uses multiple gadgets, that is, polygon pieces from which we build the polygon $ \polygon ( \formula ) $.
+Specifically we use \emph{variable gadgets}, \emph{split gadgets} and \emph{clause gadgets}, and the former two in turn use \emph{forcer gadgets}.
+In this section, we define these gadgets mostly via figure; precise descriptions with coordinates are given in the appendix.
+We also give a local description (gadget per gadget) of key properties of any conforming partition $ \partition $ of $ \polygon ( \formula ) $ that has stabbing number at most~$ 4 $ and that is \emph{minimal} (i.e., no reflex segment can be removed while retaining a conforming partition).
+Besides, we exhibit key instances of such a partition in the figures.
+Again, we refer to the appendix for the formal statements and their proofs.

-We now describe the properties of the gadgets and show at the same time that any conforming partition $ \mathcal { R } $ of $ P ( \formula ) $ implies a satisfying assignment for $ \formula $.
-Without loss of generality, $ \mathcal { R } $ is \emph{minimal}, i.e., no reflex segment can be removed while retaining a conforming partition.
+\begin{itemize} \item A {\bf forcer gadget} is shown in Figure~\ref{fig:forcerGadgetOverview}(a).
+This is a thin polygon similar to a $ 4 { \times } 4 $ grid, with an extension to attach it to the rest of the polygon through a pixel called \emph{connection pixel}.
+Let the \emph{force-stab} be the vertical stabbing segment through the connection pixel.
+The grid-like structure and the seven pixels in each row and column imply the following: \begin{quotation} In any partition $ \partition $, the force-stab intersects three reflex segments within the $ 4 { \times } 4 $ grid.
+Besides, such a partition exists. \end{quotation} See Appendix~\ref{sec:forcer-gadget} and Lemma~\ref{lem:forcerGadgetStabbingN4} for details.
+In consequence, the force-stab is not allowed to intersect reflex segments outside the forcer gadget, and in particular, enforces the presence of the indicated parallel pair of reflex segments in the pixel to which it is attached.
+In our later construction, we indicate a forcer gadget by a square labeled F; see Figure~\ref{fig:forcerGadgetOverview}(c).

-We propagate information between gadgets along certain vertical stabbing segments that each intersect two gadgets.
-We say that such a stabbing segment $ \mathbf { s } $ \emph{propagates}~$ 0 $ (standing for `false') if it intersects three segments of $ \mathcal { R } $ within the gadget that lies closer to the $ x $-axis, and that $ \mathbf { s } $ propagates~$ 1 $ (standing for `true') if it intersects only two segments of $ \mathcal { R } $.
+\item Before describing the other gadgets, we first need to discuss how information is propagated between them.
+This happens via vertical stabbing segments that intersects two gadgets.
+(In Figure~\ref{fig:fullGadgetStabbingN4}, such segments are bold.)
+We consider such a stabbing segment $\segment$ as directed away from the $ \xcoor $-axis and call it an \emph{out-stab} of the gadget containing its tail, and an \emph{in-stab} of the gadget containing its head.
+When considering a partition $ \partition $, we say that $ \segment $ \emph{propagates}~$ 0 $ (standing for ``false'') if $ \segment $ intersects three segments of $ \partition $ within the gadget $ \gadget $ containing its tail, and that $ \segment $ propagates~$ 1 $ (standing for ``true'') if $ \segment $ intersects at most two segments of $ \partition $ within $ \gadget $.